buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_3_ML101_how_this_all_works.md

 You may be wondering how this thing works — and honestly, understanding how it works will make you even better at using it.

-*Note: if you already know how GPT-3 works (deep learning) feel free to skip this.*
+*Note: if you already know how GPT-3 (deep learning) works, feel free to skip this.*

 ### The basics behind GPT-3